rails/rails/guides/source/testing.md

 end
 ```

-Notice we're starting to see some duplication in these three tests, they both access the same Article fixture data.
-It is possible to D.R.Y. this up ('Don't Repeat Yourself') by using the `setup` and `teardown` methods provided by `ActiveSupport::Callbacks`.
+Notice we're starting to see some duplication in these three tests, they both
+access the same article fixture data.
+It is possible to D.R.Y. this up ('Don't
+Repeat Yourself') by using the `setup` and `teardown` methods provided by
+`ActiveSupport::Callbacks`.

 Our tests now might look something like the below.